semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 ## Overview {#overview}

-The first time you log in to Semaphore you'll be prompted to create an *organization*.
-An organization is the basic unit of administration.
+In order to access any non-public resources on Semaphore you must be invited to the organization your team or company has created.

+If you are trying out Semaphore for the first time, we suggest the [Guided Tour](../getting-started/guided-tour), where we show how to create your first organization.

 Organizations have:

 - zero or more [projects](./projects)
 - a billing plan
 - one or more owners
-- users and groups with role-based permissions
+- users and groups with [role-based permissions](./rbac)
+- a dedicated URL, for example, `https://my-org.semaphoreci.com`

 ## How to change organizations {#org-selection}